Mission & Outreach

 Rwanda is a small landlocked African country, the size of Wales.
 In 1994, it suffered an horrific genocide in which about 800 000 of its population of 8 million were brutally massacred in 100 days.

-Every two years since January 2013, about ten people from the Glaven Valley Benefice have spent two weeks in Rwanda.
+Since January 2013, there have been several visits of two weeks with about ten people from the Glaven Valley Benefice.
 They engaged actively with local people and projects within the Anglican Communion.
 On their visits they took aid and resources including water filters to provide safe drinking water.
 They were involved in many projects, including the provision of water filters, building houses for genocide widows, training Sunday school teachers, children’s activities, feeding programmes, work with disabled people, Mothers’ Union, schools, clinics and micro-finance projects.

 They also provided help to Congolese pastors who came over the border to visit them.
 Congo is unsafe but in great need.
 Most importantly, they spent time getting alongside the communities, sharing their stories and showing love, compassion and understanding.
 These have been life-changing experiences for them and for the team, allowing them genuinely to get to know Rwandan people at a personal level.